KenSimpson-BJs/blookmreach_ts/README.md

 # Available components

-** Note from the developer: All components document their available properties, fields and their inputs.
-If you provide inputs or data outside of what's recommended in the component documentation, you do so with the understanding that things may break as a result, and the resulting issues will be on you, the content editor, to resolve **
+## ** Note from the developer**:
+All components document their available properties, fields and their inputs.
+If you provide inputs or data outside of what's recommended in the component documentation, you do so with the understanding that things may break as a result, and the resulting issues will be on you, the content editor, to resolve

 ## Available within the CMS